rooftops, church tower with trees in coimbra

 7. Coimbra is a big city without the crowds

 Well, maybe quiet isn’t the word I would use to describe Coimbra.
-The city is undergoing a transformation.
-There’s a lot of rebuilding and restoring of old ancient buildings and landmarks.
+The city is transforming.
+There’s a lot of rebuilding and restoring of its ancient buildings and landmarks.
 Perhaps in anticipation of a tourist boom?
 Either way, visit Coimbra now and don’t put it off.

 And, because this is a university city there is a great youthful vibe.
 Coimbra as a result has a great nightlife because of its student population.
 I love visiting cities that are young, hip and trendy.
 And, there’s a great art scene too.